tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 This brings us into the Filter Builder with the details of the virtual filter loaded.

 9. Change the level of the filter to "Include" **Sessions** instead of **Events**.
 This will make it a session-based filter.
-      - Click Save and view the impact it has on the Panel.
+      - Click Save and view the impact it has on the Panel

 <kbd><img src="./images/CJA-metrics-editordercreated-session.png"  /></kbd>